Can My Son Buy My Council House For Me?

 Now that you've worked out how much discount you're eligible for and know the amount you need to buy your property, your next step should be to seek professional advice if you need a mortgage to foot the cost.
 We work with brokers who specialise in Right to Buy mortgages, and they're just an enquiry away.

-Can my son buy my council house?
+Can my son or daughter buy my council house?

 Can a family member help me buy my council house?

-Yes, a family member can help you buy your council house under the Right to Buy scheme.
+A family member can help you buy your council house under the Right to Buy scheme.
 However, specific conditions must be met, such as:

-1. Residency Requirement: They must have lived in the property as their main home for at least the last 12 months.
+- Residency Requirement: They must have lived in the property as their main home for at least the last 12 months.

-2. Legal Requirement: They need to be included in the tenancy agreement.
+- Legal Requirement: They need to be included in the tenancy agreement.

 If a family member, such as a spouse or adult child, meets these criteria, they can be part of the application to purchase the property jointly.
-This can be beneficial in terms of combining incomes to meet financial requirements for the purchase.
+This can be beneficial in combining incomes to meet financial requirements for the purchase.

 Can I add my son to my council tenancy?